 What is the average number of miles driven per year?

-But to understand driving habits nationwide, you must look at who is driving, how much and where.
+But to understand driving habits nationwide, it’s important to look at who is driving, how much and where.
 FHWA and other federal research data underscore the following trends (note that all national data is the most recent available on these metrics):

-Most states are seeing motorists drive more miles: Nearly 70% of states recorded an increase in vehicle miles traveled.
-Oregon is tops for the highest increase (16%) over the three-year period from 2011 to 2014.
+Most states are seeing motorists drive more miles: Nearly 70% of states recorded increases in vehicle miles traveled.
+Oregon tops the list for the highest increase (16%) over a three-year period from 2011–2014.

-Men drive more miles than women: The average male driver logs 16,550 miles a year – 63% more than the average for women, 10,142.
+Men drive more miles than women: The average male driver logs 16,550 miles a year — 63% more than the average for women at 10,142.

-Fewer teens are getting licenses: From the 1980s to around 2015, the number of teens with driver’s licenses dipped significantly – from 46% to 24% – for drivers aged 16.
-However, a recent AAA Foundation for Traffic Safety report suggests a reversal in this trend is underway, citing an increase in teen licensure from 2012 to 2019.
+Fewer teens are getting licenses: From the 1980s to around 2015, the number of teens with driver’s licenses dipped significantly — from 46% to 24% — for drivers aged 16.
+However, a recent AAA Foundation for Traffic Safety report suggests a reversal in this trend is underway, citing an increase in teen licensure from 2012–2019.

-Senior drivers are staying on the road longer: Motorists over age 65 are driving more miles and keeping their licenses longer.
-Drivers over 85 comprise the fastest-growing age group — and the trend is projected to continue.
+Senior drivers are driving longer: Drivers older than 65 drive more miles and keep their licenses longer.
+Drivers 75–79 comprise the fastest-growing age group — and the trend is projected to continue.

 Miles per capita by state show motorists driving more

-The majority of states, nearly 70%, saw an increase in vehicle miles traveled (VMT) per capita from 2011 to 2014, according to FHWA data.
-VMT per capita is calculated by taking the total annual miles of vehicle traveled divided by the total population of the state.
+The majority of states, nearly 70%, saw an increase in vehicle miles traveled (VMT) per capita from 2011–2014, according to FHWA data.
+VMT per capita is calculated by taking the total annual miles of vehicle traveled divided by the state’s total population.
 The national average for VMT per capita averaged 9,455 in 2011 and was up to 9,772 in 2014.

-A number of states are still in decline when it comes to VMT per capita.
-North Dakota managed to shave 16% off their VMT numbers to claim the top spot.
-Louisiana was No. 2 with a 10% decline with Montana and Alabama tied for third place with a 6% drop.
+Several states are still in decline when it comes to VMT per capita.
+North Dakota shaved 16% off their VMT numbers to claim the top spot.
+Louisiana was second with a 10% decline with Montana and Alabama tied for third place with a 6% drop.

 You’ll see in the chart below we calculated the percent change in VMT for each state, based on FHWA data: